victorkiambi/personal-journaling-app/DATABASE.md

    - Cascades to Settings
    - Cascades to Categories
    - Cascades to JournalEntries
-   - Cascades to Accounts
+   - Cascades to Accounts (NextAuth.js)
-   - Cascades to Sessions
+   - Cascades to Sessions (NextAuth.js)

 2. JournalEntry Deletion:
    - Cascades to EntryMetadata
+   - Cascades to AIInsights
    - Removes Category associations

 ### Constraints